LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

       If specified a string is returned that describes the response from the DNS server.
    :param boolean -bitFormat:
-      If specified a string is returned which shows the low-level bit representation of the response from the DNS server.
+      If specified a string is returned that shows the low-level bit representation of the response from the DNS server.
    :param -hostname:
       Allows you to specify the name of a specific DNS server to query.
 Defaults